Book Printing

 POD means books are printed to order; there’s no physical inventory of your book sitting around.
 When someone purchases your book through Amazon.com or BN.com, the order is sent to the POD printer, where your book is promptly printed and sent off in the mail to a happy reader.

 Bookstores and other retailers who work with Ingram or Baker & Taylor can order copies of your book at wholesale price, and those orders are printed and delivered.
-We recommend adding our hassle-free Lifetime Book Return Service into your publishing package, so bookstores can feel confident about stocking your books.

 Pros: